TRUSTEES, MEMBERS AND SOME KEY STAFF

 • Regular meetings between the Chair and the Chief Executive / Accounting Officer (PDO/KPR)

-• Finance, Monitoring, Audit, Compliance and Risk Committee (PDO, PST, MLA, MSA)
+• Finance, Monitoring, Audit, Compliance and Risk Committee (PDO, PST, MLA, MSA), known as the Finance & Audit Committee for ease.

-• Safeguarding, Wellbeing & Health and Safety Committee (PDO, PST, VGE, OJO)
+• Curriculum, Safeguarding, Wellbeing & Health and Safety Committee (PDO, PST, VGE, OJO), known as the Curriculum and Safeguarding Committee for ease.

 • Pay and Performance Management Committee (PDO/VGE, plus Review Trustee if required)